awillslo/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_05_Lab1_Ex1_DefenderOffice365_policies.md

 12. It may take a minute or so to update the organization settings.
 In the **Update complete** window, select **OK**.

-**NOTE:** Unfortunately, we are unable to create a training lab in which you can validate the ATP Safe Attachments policy that you just created.
+**NOTE:** Unfortunately, we are unable to create a training lab in which you can validate the Defender for Office 365 Safe Attachments policy that you just created.
 To do so, you must send an email that contains a malicious attachment.
-There are some common test viruses that are available, such as the EICAR test virus; however, with well-known test viruses such as EICAR, the messages in which they are attached get quarantined before they can be processed by Office 365 ATP.
-Since ATP Safe Attachments functionality is meant to protect against unknown and zero-day viruses and malware, it is very difficult, and not recommended, to create such an attachment.
+There are some common test viruses that are available, such as the EICAR test virus; however, with well-known test viruses such as EICAR, the messages in which they are attached get quarantined before they can be processed by Defender for Office 365.
+Since the Safe Attachments functionality is meant to protect against unknown and zero-day viruses and malware, it is very difficult, and not recommended, to create such an attachment.

-That said, after you have defined your ATP Safe Attachment policies in your real-world environment, one  way to see how the service is working is by viewing Advanced Threat Protection reports.
-For more information on using ATP reporting to validate your Safe Links and Safe Attachment policies, see [View reports for Office 365 Advanced Threat Protection](https://docs.microsoft.com/en-us/office365/securitycompliance/view-reports-for-atp).
+That said, after you have defined your Defender for Office 365 Safe Attachment policies in your real-world environment, one  way to see how the service is working is by viewing Advanced Threat Protection reports.
+For more information on using Defender for Office 365 reporting to validate your Safe Links and Safe Attachment policies, see [View Defender for Office 365 reports in the Microsoft 365 Defender portal](https://learn.microsoft.com/microsoft-365/security/office-365-security/reports-defender-for-office-365?view=o365-worldwide).

 # End of Lab